Conny Plank: Death

-Plank got sick while touring South America with Dieter Moebius, Arno Steffen and Detlef Wiederhoeft performing music from Ludwig's Law.
+Plank became sick while touring South America with Dieter Moebius, Arno Steffen and Detlef Wiederhoeft performing music from Ludwig's Law.
 Some of Plank's last work, before his death in 1987 from laryngeal cancer in Cologne, was the recording of concerts on Eurythmics' Revenge tour, and samples used on the NED Synclavier on their Savage album.

-His studio, at his home on the southern outskirts of Cologne, continued to be run by his widow Christa Fast and their son until her failing health and the general change in the music business forced them to offer its contents for sale in May 2006.
+Plank's studio established at his home on the southern outskirts of Cologne continued to be run by his widow Christa Fast and their son until her failing health and the general change in the music business forced them to offer its contents for sale in May 2006.
 Fast died on 1 June 2006.
-Conny's famous hand-built mixing desk was bought by English producers David M. Allen and Mark Ralph and transported to England.
-The desk was originally designed and built by Plank in 1970, altered and upgraded consistently until his death in 1987.
-The 56 channel desk was a custom design and has a number of unique features, including a specially designed equalization (EQ) section that conformed to Plank's own preferred EQ settings, as well as a section which can be removed and which was fitted into a converted military van adapted for remote recording.
+Conny's hand-built mixing desk was bought by English producers David M. Allen and Mark Ralph and transported to England.
+The desk was originally designed and built by Plank in 1970, altered and frequently upgraded until his death in 1987.
+The 56 channel desk was a custom design and has a number of unique features, including a specially designed equalization (EQ) section that conformed to Plank's own preferred EQ settings, as well as a section that could be removed and fitted into a converted military van adapted for remote recording.
 It is also reputedly laminated in wood taken from a single cherry tree from Plank's own garden.

 The mixing desk was initially installed at Club Ralf, the private studio of producer Mark Ralph, where he used it to record and mix a range of work including all or parts of "In Our Heads" and "Why Make Sense" by Hot Chip, "Right Thoughts, Right Words, Right Action" by Franz Ferdinand and "Communion" by Years & Years.
-It is currently situated in North London at Studio 7, the private studio of songwriter and producer Laurence Loveless.
+It is currently in North London at Studio 7, the private studio of songwriter and producer Laurence Loveless.